 METHODS

-Subjects
+Participants

 Participants over the age of 50 were recruited from retirement homes in Toronto and London, Ontario.
 Any participant who was unable to provide informed consent, or understand task instructions, was excluded.
 Fifty-two participants (43 female) participated.
 Possibly because of the location of the retirement homes, the sample was highly educated.
 All but one earned high school diplomas, 24 earned postsecondary degrees, and 16 earned postgraduate degrees.
 The researchers were blind to any pre-existing medical conditions.
 The study was approved by the University of Western Ontario Research Ethics Board.